hsloot/RcppRNG/README.md

 exponential function is implemented.
 The generator template allows variations for difference RNG classes (which are essentially assumed to behave like `Rcpp::RNGScope`).
-I implemented my own version of `Rcpp::RNGScope` in `RcppRNG::RcppRNG` which contains it’s own static counter instead going through R’s Call API.
+I implemented my own version of `Rcpp::RNGScope` with `RcppRNG::RcppRNG` which contains it’s own static counter instead going through R’s Call API.
 Both version seem to be very similar in their performance.